 For detailed information or advice pertaining to academic rules, regulations, or degree requirements please refer to University of Regina Academic Calendar or contact the Registrar’s Office at 306.790.5950 extension 3105.

 Staff at the FNUniv Registrar’s Office will help guide you through the process of registering, and FNUniv’s academic advisors are on hand to help ensure you choose the right classes to achieve your goals.

-You may take individual INCA courses to supplement your education, or enroll to receive a Diploma in Indigenous Communication Arts (INCA).
+You may take individual INCA courses to supplement your education, or enroll to receive a one-year Certificate or two-year Diploma in Indigenous Communication Arts (INCA)

-In order to receive the Diploma in Indigenous Communication Arts, a student must have a GPA of at least 65.00% based on all courses being used for the certificate.
-The Diploma in Indigenous Communication Arts is structured as follows
+Student must have a GPA of at least 65.00% based on all courses being used for the certificate or diploma.

 Proficiency in English must be well above average, and it is strongly recommended that applicants have basic computer skills.